telerik/kendo-react/README.md

 ### Where can I find help?

-1. For community support we recommend asking questions on Stack Overflow using the [kendo-react-ui tag](http://stackoverflow.com/questions/tagged/kendo-react-ui).
+1. For community support we recommend asking questions on our [public forum](https://www.telerik.com/forums/kendo-ui-react) or Stack Overflow using the [kendo-react-ui tag](http://stackoverflow.com/questions/tagged/kendo-react-ui).
 1. KendoReact license holders can use our official support channel to [submit support tickets](https://www.telerik.com/account/support-tickets).

 ### How do I report a bug?

-If want to bug a bug with KendoReact, please start by reviewing [this repo’s issue tracker](https://github.com/telerik/kendo-react/issues) to make sure your issue hasn’t already been reported.
-If you can’t find your issue there, please follow the following reproduction steps.
+If you want to report a bug with KendoReact, please start by reviewing [this repo’s issue tracker](https://github.com/telerik/kendo-react/issues) to make sure your issue has not already been reported.
+If you can’t find your issue there, please follow the following reproduction steps:

 1. Find an example in [the KendoReact documentation](https://www.telerik.com/kendo-react-ui/components/) that looks similar to your use case.
 1. Open that example in StackBlitz by using the **EDIT IN STACKBLITZ** button.